 - From plain grey coatings to a wide range of flake floor colour variations we are guaranteed to have a flooring solution that will suit your space and meet your approval.

 - The seamless nature of the floor eliminates the amount of dust & dirt that gets caught in the pores of a concrete slab.
 Thus, making it easy to clean.

 D) Wide Variety of Colours & Pattern Variations

 - Our workshop floor paint colours & pattern variations assist in guaranteeing our clients that they will find something that matches their premises colour scheme/ design plan.

 There are two main types of epoxy flooring that are typically used for workshop epoxy flooring and these include:

 1. Flake Flooring – This is the speckled look.
-This is highly recommended for these large spaces for a multiple reason.
+This is highly recommended for these large spaces for multiple reasons.
 It is the best at hiding dirt and concealing the imperfections of the concrete slab that may naturally occur over time (substrate movement).

 2. Plain Epoxy Flooring – This is a cheaper alternative to the flake flooring solution, however, does not conceal anything.
-Plain coated floors highlight every sin of the concrete, in which some are impossible to conceal.
-Have a chat to our team to see whether your concrete slab would be healthy enough to apply this finish to.
+Plain coated floors highlight every sin of the concrete, which some are impossible to conceal.
+Have a chat with our team to see whether your concrete slab would be healthy enough to apply this finish too.

 A) Grind, Patch & Prime